benjaminbolbrinker/teoroo-journal-club/README.rst

 It seems obvious that the C or Rust codes that we have written should be part of the package which we want to distribute.

-Describe Source and build distros.
+When using python one usually distinguishes between built distributions and source distribtions.
+Built distribtions can be though of as binaries (although they might as well not be because they might only contain Python code) in which a package is compiled for a particular hardware and operating system.
+It is not feasable however to provide build distributions for every platform.
+Packagers solve this issue by turning source distribtions into built distribtions "on the fly".

-Luckily, when using the Python C API or the PyO3 crate :code:`setuptools` we do not have to care about much of that.
+Luckily, when using the Python C API or the PyO3 crate in combination with :code:`setuptools` we do not have to care about all that to much.

-When using the former include
+When using the Python C API one can include the following parameter into the :code:`setup` function.
+This takes care of the compilation and linking process.

 .. code:: python